frigggga/Genomics-Annotation-Service/README.md

   * If it receives a message, it then gets the userid from the message, and query all annotation jobs associated with this userid.
 In a for loop, the function checks if this job has an archive id but has not been restored.
   * If it's in this case, the function will initiate a glacier job of type 'archive_retrieval'.
 The retrieval job will first attempt to use the expedited version, and degrade to standard version otherwise.
   * If all actions performing successfully, the message will be deleted from the sqs queue to indicate job done.
-## Additional Notes
-* All required tasks are implemented.
-* No attempt to do the optional tasks.